Withdrawal or Leave of Absence

 Withdrawing or taking a leave of absence may affect the timeline on repayment of your college loans.
 However, most loans have a grace period that can be applied to a leave of absence.

-Students who are considering withdrawing from the College should consult the policy in the online Academic Catalog and with the Vice President for Student Affairs.
+Students who are considering withdrawing from the College should consult the policy in the online Academic Catalog and with the Vice President for Student Development.

 Students who do withdraw from the College are subject to the Albion refund policy and the federal Return to Title IV Aid.
 Specific information regarding both policies is available below.

-The Albion College refund policy is available here.
+The Albion College refund policy is available online.

 The federal withdrawal policy is applied to all federal financial aid (Pell, TEACH and SEOG grants, work-study, Direct and PLUS loans).
 Federal law requires federal aid recipients to “earn” most of the aid they receive by staying enrolled in college at least half-time.